SurehSan/Exploratory-Data-Analysis-of-a-Fitness-Dataset/README.md

 ## What was the result?
-- I got many helpful insights such as
+- I got many helpful insights such as optimal workout routine aswell as dietary macros to focus on depending on individual's goals

 ## What skills did I develop?
+- Python
+- Pandas
+- Seaborn
+- Matplotlib
+- Numpy
+- Data Aggregration
+- Data Clearning
+- Feature Engineering
--
+- Descriptive Statistics

 ## Applications for future work?
+- Larger datasets for healthcare information
+- Electronic Healthcare Records (EHR)